cleinias/inC/docs/Description.md

 - *Performance*
   Contains parameters about number of players, duration, and tempo (for now)

-- *Players*
+- *Player*
   Data about the players, including their scores and instruments

+- *Instrument*
+  Data about specific parameters to be used by concrete instruments, such as *range*, articulation (legato, etc), and so on.

-In the first test, the three main objects are represented by environment variables, later phases may refactor to classes.
+In the first test, the four main objects are represented by environment variables, later phases may refactor to classes.

 ## 1 - Phase 1 description